 An EPD is usually valid for five years, and is generated according to relevant standards, such as EN 15804.

-An EPD is created and registered in the framework of a programme, along with verification by an accredited certification body, or a recognized individual verifier.
+An EPD is created and registered in the framework of a programme, along with verification by an accredited certification body, or a recognised individual verifier.

 EPDs help to achieve credits in certification schemes such as LEED, BREEAM and others.